 - All patients are going to be asked to remain in their cars in our parking lots, and to text us of your arrival at 844-466-5787 We will respond to your text within a few minutes, If you do not get a response, please recheck the number you sent the text to, or call "712-276-2766" to be certian we know you are wating.

-- All patients are required to complete the forms on the top of this page for EACH visit, until the mandate is removed by our state dental boards.
-We can not see you unless these forms are done
+- All patients are required to complete the forms on the top of this page for EACH visit, until the mandate is removed by state dental boards.
+We can not see you unless these forms are done EACH time.

 - Every patient will have their temperature taken as they enter our clinic, if anyone has a higher than normal temp, they will be referred to their healthcare provider and resheduled.

 We are available by Telephone, Email, or Texting if you need to contact our office for changes in appointments, or are having a problem that you need immediate assistance with.

 Telephone: (712) 276-2766

 To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to standardized infection control measures, such as performing hand hygiene, providing tissues and no-touch receptacles to throw away used tissues, and offering facemasks to patients who are coughing.
 We follow routine cleaning and disinfection strategies, using cleaners and water to pre-clean surfaces prior to applying an EPA-registered, hospital-grade disinfectant, as well as appropriate sterilization of all tools and equipment.
 We also use new facemasks and gloves for each patient per guidelines set by the FDA and CDC.